XiaoMi/Gaea/backend/direct_connection_en.md

 After Converting the result to binary, the result becomes []uint8{0b10000001, 0b11111111, 0b11110111, 0b11111110}.

-After that, refer to https://mariadb.com/kb/en/connection/ and ensure some details without difficulty.
+After that, refer to [the website](https://mariadb.com/kb/en/connection/) and ensure some details without difficulty.

 For example, the first element of the capability is 0, which means the packet came from MariaDB to Gaea.
 ```